-Harrow Association of Disabled people originated in 1972, a small grass roots organisation, which recognised that disabled people in Harrow had no overall organisation to go to and there was no ‘umbrella’ organisation drawing together all the impairment specific groups which supported people in Harrow with those specific impairments.
-There was a great initial focus on welfare benefits.
+Harrow Association of Disabled people originated in 1972, a small grass roots organisation, which recognised that disabled people in Harrow had no overall organisation to go to and there was no ‘umbrella’ organisation in Harrow drawing together all the impairment specific groups.

 HAD started to gradually be funded by the local statutory sector to provide services, and the range available has changed, generally expanding over the years.